aggregat4/meeters/README.md

 * Colorize the popup menu appointments by past/current/upcoming
 * Try to use `anyhow` and see if that makes error handling better.

+# Implementation Details

-# Dealing With Changes to Recurring Events
+## Dealing With Changes to Recurring Events

 Some background discussion: <https://icalevents.com/4437-correct-handling-of-uid-recurrence-id-sequence/>.